Songs about COVID-19

 The rap doesn’t just focus on the negative side of staying at home – it also introduces how he thinks COVID-19 is a blessing in disguise because people are spending time with family at home.

 11. Fairfield Methodist School (Primary) – Singapore, Unite as One

 Fairfield Methodist School (Primary) also jumped on the bandwagon with Singapore, United as One.
 P6 student Jacob Neo wrote an original song as a tribute to those who are sick, their families, as well as the caregivers and frontline healthcare workers who are working hard to help and treat patients.

-Apart from composing this song, the school prepared cards and messages of encouragement for healthcare workers at National University Hospital.
+Apart from composing this song, which also has a virtual ensemble version, the school prepared cards and messages of encouragement for healthcare workers at National University Hospital.

 12. SGAG – Stay At Home

 Home by Kit Chan is undoubtedly the most iconic NDP tune that every Singaporean knows by heart.
 Just before the Circuit Breaker kicked in, SGAG made their own rendition of the song, centred around COVID-19.
 Re-titled to Stay At Home, the tune urges Singaporeans to stay put at home, to do their part in curbing the virus spread.